Ask a tutor your questions via email 7 days a week– no appointment necessary!

-EERS is open to students who have successfully completed or are currently enrolled in ENG101/ENG107 or higher.
-For students in other ENG or ESL classes, individual appointments with a tutor (online or in-person) are available.
+EERS is open to dual enrollment students and those who have successfully completed or are currently enrolled in ENG101/ENG107 or higher.
+For students in other ENG or ESL classes (including ENG 091/101 combined courses), individual appointments with a tutor (online or in-person) are available.

 Before you submit: Review the “About this service” section below to clarify any questions you have about essay submission.
 Essays with vague submission questions or unclear assignment requirements will be returned via email along with a request for additional information.
 The appropriate instructor(s) will be copied on all such correspondence.

 The SCC Writing Center offers essay review by email for writing assignments in English*.
 While we regret that we can not offer review of World Languages essays, we can review writing assignments in English for any SCC class.

 Using the link at the top of this page, students may submit documents for email review and can expect a response within two (2) business days.
 Business days are Monday through Friday and do not include holidays or school breaks.
 Students may submit one essay for review every 48 hours.

 Follow up questions or further work with tutors will require resubmission of the essay or an in-person or online appointment.
 Students may schedule appointments by calling 480.423.6416.